Showing posts with label #Potential #WomeninTech #TechSheThink. Show all posts

 28 July 2025

-💸 Funding Bias: Female-Led AI Startups Get Less Cash
+💸 Funding Bias: Female-Led AI Startups Get Less Cash🌸 Home of the SCE™ Method, RISE Softly™ & C.A.L.M.
+RISE™ Element

-We’ve heard it before: “Just build something great and the funding will come.”
+We’ve all heard the classic tech fairytale: “Just build something great and the funding will come.”

-Because when women launch startups—especially in artificial intelligence—the cash doesn’t just not come.
-It dodges, delays, and disappears entirely.
+Because when women launch startups—especially in artificial intelligence—the funding doesn’t just fail to show up.

 🚨 The Numbers Don’t Lie (But VCs Might)